About National Parks in Croatia

 Ancient mixed with modern wrapped up with lots of Mediterranean spirit.
 The first inhabitant of Split was the Roman emperor Diocletian who started to build his palace here around 293 AD.
 After his abdication he withdrew to this luxurious palace of about 30 thousand square meters.

 Biograd Na Moru

-Once the crown city of Croatian kings, today Biograd on sea is a well-known tourist and nautical centre as well as the focus of the Riviera that goes by its name.
+Once the crown city of Croatian kings, today Biograd is a well-known tourist and nautical centre as well as the focus of the Riviera that goes by its name.
 The city lies on a peninsula surrounded by modern marinas and a promenade with an unforgettable view of the Pašman Canal and the islands scattered within it.

 Where to visit

-National Park Krka has a very rich and diverse flora & fauna; it includes the region along the river Krka which runs through a deep canyon and forms beautiful waterfalls such as Skradinski Buk.
+National Park Krka has a rich and diverse flora & fauna; it includes the region along the river Krka which runs through a deep canyon and forms beautiful waterfalls such as Skradinski Buk.